 Optional Coverage Extensions

-Here are some of the extended coverage the company can opt for while purchasing the group health insurance:
+Here are some of the extended coverage provided under the company insurance for employees:

 How to Claim for Group Health Insurance?